 A quick look at the technical bit on how this all works!

 So, without making this too complicated or boring, and taking into consideration the importance of solar shading, let’s talk about U-values.

 What do they do, exactly?

-However, when internal window shutters have been installed, this reduces the U-value to just 1.9, giving an incredible saving, so you will really feel the difference.
-You also have the added bonus of a stunningly beautiful and practical window treatment too.
+However, when internal window shutters have been installed, this reduces the U-value to just 1.9, giving an incredible saving, so you will feel the difference.
+You also have the added bonus of stunningly beautiful and practical window treatment.

 Why are there different louvre sizes?

 Another consideration to make is about what size louvres you choose.
 This goes beyond personal taste, there is more involved than that.

 For example, you also need to think about how much light and privacy you require.
 Shuttercraft can offer a variety of options, so that it is tailored to you.

 - The smaller the louvres, the better the privacy, although this sacrifices an amount of light.

 - Medium size louvres can offer the best compromise on light and privacy.